 The Teacher Academy of Maryland is an instructional program that aligns with the Interstate Teacher Assessment and Support Consortium (InTASC) and the Maryland Essential Dimensions of Teaching (EdoTs).
-The program prepares students for further education and careers in the education profession.
-The program consists of four required courses that focus on teaching as a profession, human growth and development, learning theory, and curriculum and instruction.
-The required course credits earned in this program are designed to articulate to a Maryland post-secondary teacher education program.
 This program is based on the outcomes of the Maryland Associate of Arts in Teaching (A.A.T.) degree, which aligns with the National Council for the Accreditation of Teacher Education (NCATE) standards.